-21.10 The Car Club contribution meets the requested amount however the other contributions are short of what is required and requested.
+- 20.11 The Car Club contribution meets the requested amount however the other contributions are short of what is required and requested.
 The point to consider in light of the offer of contributions with this application is that the proposal is subject to viability issues as confirmed by the Council's consultants.
 The contributions are offered in spite of the viability and while they do not meet the full amounts, they will make contributions in a circumstance where the Council could be looking at a proposal without any contributions.
-On this basis the contributions are considered to be acceptable and they are regarded as a benefit to the development that will be afforded proportionate weight as part of the planning balance.

-- 21.11 The Affordable Housing contribution can be used towards provision of such accommodation off-site, it would not provide the benefits to development that on site provision would achieve however the contribution offer is noted. - 21.12 It will be required that the applicant agrees to review mechanisms in a Section 106 agreement that would allow two opportunities reappraise of the site in the future to determine if viability has changed and therefore obligations could be secured in the future.
+On this basis the contributions are considered to be acceptable and they are regarded as a benefit to the development that will be afforded proportionate weight as part of the planning balance. - 20.12 The Affordable Housing contribution can be used towards provision of such accommodation off-site, it would not provide the benefits to development that on site provision would achieve however the contribution offer is noted. - 20.13 It will be required that the applicant agrees to review mechanisms in a Section 106 Agreement that would allow two opportunities reappraise of the site in the future to determine if viability has changed and therefore obligations could be secured in the future.
 Such obligations have been secured in other proposals and is considered to be consistent with other decisions.
+It is recommended that the initial review is undertaken prior to the commencement of development with the second 'late-stage review' taking place at an appropriate point.
+If Members are looking to achieve on site Affordable Housing provision through the viability review, then it is recommended that the second review is relatively early in respect of sales, such as 33%.
+If the review is seeking to secure (in this case) additional offsite contributions, then the review should be held later in the process at about 75% sales as this allows for a larger evidence base of sales data.
+With this application it is recommended that the latter is adopted as there is already an off-site contribution offered and the review mechanism can be undertaken with the purpose of securing additional funding for provision offsite.

-23.0 Habitat Impacts
+21.0 Habitat Impacts